 We invite all patients on our learning disability register for a yearly check-up.

 Medication Reconciliation and Review

 Nipa Patel, clinical pharmacist at Sunny Meed, offers a medicine reconciliation and review service for all patients to improve safety and understanding around prescribed and over the counter medications.

 We invite all patients to attend for annual review to discuss general wellbeing and undertake a healthcheck.
-Patient self-referral to the Surrey IAPT
+Patients can self-referral to the Surrey IAPT services directly.

 Dr Rankin carries out minor surgery procedures by appointment and has liquid nitrogen clinics('freezing' clinic) weekly.
 He also undertakes joint injections.